Unconstrained Online Learning with Unbounded Losses

-Hence, the sub-optimality of a point $(x,y)\in\cX\times\cY$ can be controlled so long as we can control the quantity $G(x,y)$, which we refer to as the \textit{duality gap}.
-Fortunately, the duality gap is easily controlled using an online learning algorithm via the well-known reduction to Online Linear Optimization (OLO) shown in \Cref{alg:sp-redux}.
+It can be shown that the duality gap is non-negative, and that any $(x,y)\in\cX\times\cY$ such that $G(x,y)=0$ must be a saddle-point \citep{boyd2004convex}.
+Fortunately, any such gap is easily controlled using an online learning algorithm via the well-known reduction to Online Linear Optimization (OLO) shown in \Cref{alg:sp-redux}.

 {\mathring{\w}} {\mathring{\x}} {\mathring{\y}} \begin{restatable}{lemma}{FolkTheorem} For any $\spcmp=(\spx,\spy)\in\cX\times\cY$, \Cref{alg:sp-redux} guarantees

 \end{restatable} \begin{proof} To see why this is true, observe that by convexity of $x\mapsto\cL(x,y)$ and $y\mapsto-\cL(x,y)$, we can apply Jensen's inequality in both arguments to get: